psyomn/ecophagy/phi/README.md

 - support multiple users (no sharing with each other though)
 - not supposed to be for more than 10 users
 - very little concurrency concerns

+Soft Dependencies:
+- exiftool: will add metadata through embedding json inside the comment exif field.
+If you don't have exiftool, then images will simply not be tagged.